Why do baby kittens bite so much?

 - Patience is a must.
 Being consistent is essential is needed when dealing with your kitten.
 Proper pet care and training will help reduce the biting.
 Don’t forget treats and praise to help your cat learn as they grow.

-At some point, your baby kitten is going to start biting too much.
+At some point, your baby kitten might start biting too much.
 It helps to determine why they are doing it and find ways to reduce or prevent it from becoming a severe behavior issue.
 While your kitten will want to chew as it’s a natural thing, you want them to focus on the right things to do it.
 Kitten toys will work better than your fingers and toes.
 Knowing when to end playtime and offer rewards will make the process easier and increase your bond with your cat.